bruhmomentooo/startup/notes.md

 ## Assignment 1

 I learned a lot about Git and the different features I will be learning more about and using in this CS class.
+I learned how to use Git from the command line and also VS Code, which should be handy in the future to be able to push and pull.
 I had to work through a couple things on my computer but it was pretty fun and interesting to figure out.

 ## Helpful links